1. Experienced advisers

 14. Corporate governance

 It is never too soon to begin to act like a public company.
 Focus early on corporate governance appropriate for a public company and develop a culture of compliance.
-Transitioning a large workforce from a sonic-speed growth company to a heavily regulated public company takes time and effort, and the example should be set at the top.
-Work with counsel to adopt state-of-the-art corporate policies and codes of conduct.
+Transitioning a large workforce from a sonic-speed growth company to a heavily regulated public company takes time, effort, and in most cases, additional hiring and training.
+The example should be set at the top.
+Work with legal counsel, your external auditors, and potentially an accounting consultancy firm to adopt state-of-the-art corporate policies and codes of conduct and identify hiring needs.
+Don’t be surprised to learn that your finance and accounting team, in particular, may need to add quite a few new heads to be ready to operate as a public company.
 Consider strategies to ease the transition, such as mock earnings calls, closing your quarters on public company timelines and holding public company committee meetings.
 If you share key financial or operating data broadly within the company, consider a strategy to begin to limit this disclosure, so that post-IPO you are limiting the number of potential insiders subject to trading blackout.
 Taking the time during the IPO process to train both management and employees on the important aspects of corporate governance, from insider trading to external communications, will make the transition to a public company much easier following the IPO.

 Consider engaging a compensation consultant to assist in analyzing compensation practices, including equity and non-equity incentives, comparison to peer companies and potential reactions from public investors, stockholder activists and proxy advisory services, such as Glass Lewis and ISS.
 Begin to develop a compensation structure appropriate for a public company, including a process for board compensation.
 Talk to your legal advisors about adopting public company equity plans that will meet the future needs of the business.
+Discuss with them your historical equity compensation practices and what changes to expect, including whether it may be time to switch from options to RSUs, compliance with Rule 701, and a host of other important compensation-related issues.
+You may also need to begin to increase the frequency with which you obtain 409A valuations to avoid cheap stock issues at the IPO, as discussed above.
 Changing or adopting new compensation practices after being public can be decidedly more difficult.

 16. Internal controls and SOX compliance